bfresnel/random-js/init-ts-project/README.md

     $ npx tsc

+<em>**NOTE: the npx command is specific in this case because we don't install typescript globally.
+It allows to use tsc (TypeScriptCompiler) without setting typescript globally**</em>

-Now the dist folder is create with all sources written in JS.
-You can execute the index.js with the next command :
+Now the ``dist`` folder is created with all sources written in JS.
+You can execute the ``index.js`` file with the next command :

     $ cd dist/
     $ node index.js